software-engineering-at-home/content/channel/000-Channel-Introduction.md

 - [/] Repeat the presmise, the key points, and the practical advice to close out the video
 - [/] Like, subscribe, and share - support on patreon

+---

+class: conclusion

+## ⏭️ Where next?

+You probably want to go back to the 📚 [Topic Index](./TOPICS.md) !